tryingsomestuff/Minic/README.md

 ## Thanks

 Of course many/most idea in Minic are taken from the beautifull chess developer community.
-Here's an incomplete list of inspiring open-source engines :
+Here's a very incomplete list of inspiring open-source engines :

 Arasan by Jon Dart
 CPW by Pawel Koziol and Edmund Moshammer
 Deepov by Romain Goussault
 Defenchess by Can Cetin and Dogac Eldenk
 Demolito by Lucas Braesch
 Dorpsgek by Dan Ravensloft
 Ethereal by Andrew Grant
 Galjoen by Werner Taelemans
 Madchess by Erik Madsen
 Rodent by Pawel Koziol
+RubiChess by Andreas Matthies
 Stockfish by Tord Romstad, Marco Costalba, Joona Kiiski and Gary Linscott
 Texel by Peter Österlund
 Topple by Vincent Konsolas